ChaoqunGao/Store-sales-forecasting-inventory-optimization/README.md

 # Demand Forecasting & Inventory Optimization: A Statistical Deep Dive

-A single-SKU, single-location time series forecasting and inventory optimization pipeline built on the Kaggle Store Sales (Favorita) dataset — designed to demonstrate PhD-level statistical rigor rather than broad model coverage.
+A time series forecasting and inventory optimization pipeline built on the Kaggle Store Sales (Favorita) dataset.
+The core analysis is deliberately scoped to a single SKU-location pair to demonstrate PhD-level statistical rigor rather than broad model coverage, with a lightweight batch diagnostic layer (50 series) added to show scalability awareness without diluting that focus.

 ## Why this project is scoped the way it is

 Most public forecasting portfolios optimize for breadth: many models, many store/product combinations, a leaderboard-style comparison.
 This project takes the opposite approach.
 It focuses on **one SKU-location pair** (Store 1 / GROCERY I) and asks a harder question of it: not just "which model wins," but *why*, under what conditions, and with what statistical justification.

-This scoping choice reflects my background — a Management Science PhD with a research focus on stochastic inventory optimization (newsvendor models under yield uncertainty) and hands-on supply chain internship experience.
-The goal here is to show the kind of reasoning depth that background brings to a forecasting problem, rather than to demonstrate familiarity with as many algorithms as possible.
+The goal is to show reasoning depth on a forecasting problem — grounding model choice in statistical evidence and being explicit about what each result does and doesn't support — rather than to demonstrate familiarity with as many algorithms as possible.
 No gradient-boosted tree models (LightGBM, XGBoost) were added for this reason — they would broaden the toolkit without adding statistical depth relevant to the story this project tells.

 ## Pipeline overview